wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

 ##### 26 Discharge of caveat

-*   (1) On receiving notice under [section 23][29] of an intended marriage against which he is aware that a caveat has been lodged, the Registrar shall submit the caveat to a Family Court Judge, or, if a Family Court Judge is not immediately available, to a District Court Judge who shall forthwith inquire into the grounds of objection stated in the caveat, and, if he is of the opinion that those grounds should not prevent the solemnisation of the marriage, he shall discharge the caveat.
+*   (1) On receiving notice under [section 23][29] of an intended marriage against which he or she is aware that a caveat has been lodged, the Registrar shall submit the caveat to a Family Court Judge, or, if a Family Court Judge is not immediately available, to a District Court Judge who shall forthwith inquire into the grounds of objection stated in the caveat, and, if he or she is of the opinion that those grounds should not prevent the solemnisation of the marriage, he or she shall discharge the caveat.

     (2) A caveat shall be deemed to be discharged after the expiration of 1 year from the date on which it was lodged unless within that time a notice of the intended marriage to which the caveat relates has been given.

-    (3) Where a Family Court Judge (or a District Court Judge) has refused to discharge a caveat, any person may make an application to a Family Court Judge for the discharge of the caveat and the Family Court Judge, if he is of the opinion that there is no longer any reason why the intended marriage should not be solemnised, shall discharge the caveat.
+    (3) Where a Family Court Judge (or a District Court Judge) has refused to discharge a caveat, any person may make an application to a Family Court Judge for the discharge of the caveat and the Family Court Judge, if he or she is of the opinion that there is no longer any reason why the intended marriage should not be solemnised, shall discharge the caveat.

     Compare: 1908 No 113 s 22(2)